opensafely/documentation/docs/getting-started/tutorial/run-the-project-pipeline/index.md

         dataset: output/dataset.csv.gz
 ```

-There is a single actions defined called `generate_dataset`
+There is a single action defined, called `generate_dataset`,
 in this project pipeline.

 The highlighted line is the command that the action runs,